Demerits & Penalties

 Demerit based revocations can range from 2 years to as much as 10 years.
 Under some circumstances a person’s tag privileges may be revoked for up to 10 years.

 (Refer to NRS 501.105, 501.181, 501.1818, NAC 501.200 and NAC 501.210)

 Criminal Penalty Provisions

-Can be prosecuted as a FELONY for a person who intentionally kills or aids and abet another person to kill a bighorn sheep, mountain goat, elk, deer, pronghorn antelope, mountain lion or black bear if you:
+Can be prosecuted as a FELONY for a person who intentionally kills or aids and abet another person to kill a bighorn sheep, black bear, elk, deer, moose, mountain goat, mountain lion or pronghorn antelope if you:

 - Hunt outside the prescribed season;